jo/sync-tank/migrations.md

 2. An explicit schema also allows for format checking and **schema validation**, which can expose bugs in applications earlier, and in general lead to more reliable and consistent data.
 More reliable and consistent data makes application development not only easier, but practically feasible in the first place.
 3. Finally, an explicit schema can be **versioned** which makes it possible to track how the format changes over time and even to revert to earlier states.

 If this has been convincing to you a plausible follow-up question is how to actually make a data schema explicit.
 There are a number of tools around to help with that.
-As this article focuses on CouchDB let us first mention that in the near future the CouchDB team will introduce server-side validations via a *Mango*-like syntax query language.
+As this article focuses on CouchDB let us first mention that the CouchDB team [has plans](http://markmail.org/message/54puucfxsjob57zw) to introduce server-side validations via a *Mango*-like syntax query language.
 This can be used to enforce requirements on the structure of the data before storing it.
 You may also know of [JSON schema](http://json-schema.org/), a very flexible schema specification vocabulary.
 In case you are not familiar with this, here's a simplified example of how we could make the schema of a hypothetical todo item document explicit using JSON schema:

 ```json
 {